 - Once you have achieved your version of golden brown, remove it from the oven again using those hot mitts

 - Enjoy!
 Dana XO

 Sometimes I rip into the top more than other times.

 Other times I bake it a bit differently with different bowls atop.

-Plus, I use both dutch ovens and glass bowls to form this beautiful bread!
+I also use Dutch ovens and glass bowls to form this beautiful bread!

 The Recipe for Round Crusty Bread

 Round Crusty Bread

 - 3 Cups of Flour AP or Bread

 - 1 Teaspoon Yeast rapid rise or bread machine